 But, the “atheists” don’t have a belief they want to “enforce” on school communities.
 They simply want to enforce a separation between religious education and religious instruction, and keep the instruction where it belongs, namely your home or place of worship.

 There are other elements I could focus on, such as the unreliable data they use in claiming that 95% of South Africans are religious.
-Even if this is true, though, its not a counterargument to OGODs case, in that this would neither license schools to ignore the National Policy, nor make it an independently good idea that public schools are encouraged to influence this private matter.
+Even if this is true, though, it is not a counterargument to OGODs case, in that this would neither license schools to ignore the National Policy, nor make it an independently good idea that public schools are encouraged to influence this private matter.

 To conclude: Section 15(2) of South Africa’s Constitution provides that “religious observances may be conducted at state or state-aided institutions provided that these observances (a) follow rules made by the appropriate public authorities; (b) are conducted on an equitable basis; and (c) attendance at them is free and voluntary”.